stellar-deprecated/docs/guides/concepts/exchange.md

 Looking at the diagram, there are a few orientation things to notice and think about:

   1. Being willing to sell wheat for sheep is _exactly the same_ as being willing to buy sheep for wheat.
-There are differences once we get into which direction of price movement you'll accept as "better than your order", but in general it's just a question of which unit you declare the price and quantity for, so for uniformity sake, our order book encodes orders on both sides of a trading pair as as _selling_.
+There are differences once we get into which direction of price movement you'll accept as "better than your order", but in general it's just a question of which unit you declare the price and quantity for, so for uniformity sake, our order book encodes orders on both sides of a trading pair as _selling_.

   2. Generally more people will be willing to _sell_ more of an asset at higher sale prices.
 This _makes sense_ intuitively, an embodiment of the notion that "everybody has a price".
 Not everyone will sell their favourite shoes for $100, but probably everyone will for $1,000 or $10,000.
 Put another way: higher sale prices for an asset are "better" for people trying to sell it.
 If you're _selling_ at some price "or better", that means "or higher prices".
 (Equivalently: "or better" means "or _lower_ price" for _buyers_, but again, we model both sides here as _sellers_).
 Similarly there is (intuitively) a lowest price at which _anyone_ wants to sell an asset, and likely there aren't _many_ people who want to offer it at that cheapest price.
 So orders naturally "thin out" toward the center where it wouldn't be especially appealing to bother selling, and "widen out" towards the edges where the prices (should they occur) would be tempting for lots of people to sell at.